-Subject to turnover tax (“belasting op bedrijfsomzetten”), hereinafter: BBO, and health tax (“bestemmingsheffing AZV”), hereinafter: BAZV, are entrepreneurs that in the course of their enterprise supply goods or render services in Aruba.
+Subject to turnover tax are entrepreneurs that in the course of their enterprise supply goods or render services in Aruba.
 The taxable base consists of all remunerations (in cash or in kind) received by the entrepreneur for the supply of goods or the rendering of services in Aruba.
-The rate is set on 1.5% for BBO and 2% for BAZV.
-Although it are different taxes, their tax bases and other characteristics are similar.
+The rate is set on 1.5% for BBO, 1.5% for BAVP and 3% for BAZV for a total of 6%.

 - Export.
-Export of goods to buyers residing or situated outside of Aruba will be exempted from BBO/BAZV as long as the entrepreneur can make credible that the sold goods are shipped or transported by him to a destination outside of Aruba.
+Export of goods to buyers residing or situated outside of Aruba will be exempted from BBO/BAZV/BAVP as long as the entrepreneur can make credible that the sold goods are send or transported by him to a destination outside of Aruba.

 - Goods and services.
 Goods are defined as all physical objects as stipulated in the Aruba civil code, but also include water, gas and electricity.
 Services are defined as all activities, except the supply of a good, rendered against a payment.

 - Payment.
 All income received that relates to the supply of a good or the rendering of a service is considered a payment.
-Therefore the BBO/BAZV charged on for example the supply of a good is also subject to BBO/BAZV.
 If the payment received is not arm's length or non-monetary, the taxable base is the fair market value of the good supplied or the service rendered.
 An exception is made for own products, for which the payment is determined on the cost of the good.
-However, since the cash system is the general system for BBO/BAZV purposes, offsetting amounts is also deemed a payment.
-Furthermore, the amount in Accounts Receivable that is there for more than two (2) years is also considered a payment.
+Since the cash system is the general system for BBO/BAVP/BAZV purposes, offsetting amounts is also deemed a payment.
+Furthermore, the amount in Accounts Receivable that is outstanding for more than two (2) years is also considered a payment.

 - Supply of goods.
 Goods are in principle supplied at the moment of transfer of ownership via an agreement.
 There are some exceptions however, in which cases from a legal point of view no supply has taken place yet but for BBO/BAZV purposes it has.
-In case in connection with the supply the goods are shipped or transported, unless an installation supply is deemed present, the taxable event is there where the transportation of the good started.
+In case in connection with the supply the goods are shipped or transported, the taxable event is there where the transportation of the good started, unless an installation supply is deemed present.
 In all other cases the taxable event is there where the goods physically are.
 An example to illustrate.
 If X Inc., situated in the US, sells a water scooter to an Aruba hotel, X Inc. is not subject to BBO/BAZV since the transportation of the water scooter (in connection with the supply) starts in the US.